 - Getting and Keeping Your ESSER Funding Grant

 - Unparalleled Student Engagement in a Remote Learning Environment

 - Digital Equity: Facing Post-Covid Challenges & Seizing Opportunities

 WHY WE CARE: Naturally, these topics are near and dear to our hearts.
 Schools and educational organizations that take full advantage of the funding available to them enrich the opportunities of their learners.
 Remote and hybrid learning are going to be a force from now on, and doing that well means more effective schools overall.
 And disparities in student opportunities continue to create challenges, but there are solutions that can deeply impact the lives of learners.
 We aren’t just ‘tech guys’.
 Leading in these areas is part of OUR mission as technical partners for educational leaders.

 JOIN US!
 Naturally, we’re hoping you’ll join us for the NCSC Conference this year.
 For more about our involvement, including details on the above topics, visit this announcement.
-For virtual tickets, visit the NCSC Ticket Booth.
 For more information about the Conference in general, visit the NCSC page.
 For info on the organization behind it (the National Alliance for Public Charter Schools) visit the NAPCS Page.